epsrc-abcd/abcd-website/event/README.md

 What we want to accomplish
 ======

-We should be clear from the outset about what we want to learn from this exercise.
+What is the point of the exercise?
+Let's be clear about this from the outset.
 For example:

 * What's easy (or hard) with particular languages/approaches?
 * What is the state of the art in static (and dynamic) protocol-checking?